 1 Permanent traffic lights

-- inspect traffic lights twice a year for routine repairs and maintenance
+- inspect traffic lights once a year for routine repairs and maintenance

 - routinely replace non-LED lamps once a year to reduce the number of faults due to lamp failure